multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emotionalmario.md

 *See the [MediaEval 2021 webpage](https://multimediaeval.github.io/editions/2021/) for information on how to register and participate.*

 #### Task Description
+In this task, participants carry out multimedia analysis in order to gain insight into the emotion of players playing video games.
+The task is called *Emotional Mario* because it focuses on the iconic video game Super Mario Bros.

 ***Subtask 1: Event Detection:*** Participants carry out emotional anlaysis on facial videos and biometric data (e.g., heart rate and skin conductivity) collected from players playing the game.
 The goal is to identify key events (i.e., events of high significance in the gameplay).
 Such key events include *the end of a level*, a *power-up* or *extra life for Mario*, or *Mario’s death*.